Boris Kraigher

-Boris Kraigher (February 14, 1914 – January 4, 1967) was a Slovenian communist politician.
+Boris Kraigher (February 14, 1914 – January 4, 1967) was a Slovenian and Yugoslavian communist politician.

 Kraigher served as the president of the Executive Council of the Socialist Republic of Slovenia from December 15, 1953 to June 25, 1962.
 He was a member of the League of Communists of Slovenia.
 He was preceded by Miha Marinko and succeeded by Viktor Avbelj.
+Then he was sent to Belgrade as vice-president of the Federal Executive Council (Yugoslav government) and was killed in a car crash before he could be promoted to head of the federal government.